-The interaction between Inference Type and Polarity challenges the prediction of the implicature approach, namely that the free choice inference and the exclusivity implicature should behave similarly across polarities.
-There are two issues, however, which may confound our interpretation of the results, and will motivate our move to Experiments 2 and 3.
+however, which may confound our interpretation of the results, and will motivate our move to Experiments 2 and 3.

-The first issue has to do with participants' behaviour on the control trials for the plain disjunction OR.
-Figure 6 displays the results for the FC and OR controls.
+The first issue has to do with participants' behavior on the control trials for the plain disjunction or.
+Figure 6 displays the results for the FC and or controls.
 Participants' responses to the FC controls were as expected, with mostly maximal rewards assigned to the clearly true controls and minimal rewards assigned to the clearly false controls.
 In the disjunction condition, however, the positive true and negative false controls elicited a relatively large proportion of intermediate responses.
-These intermediate responses are surprising: in the positive case, the context was, for example, one in which Angie bought only the boat, thus (24) should have been judged as clearly true, and in the negative case, the same context
+These intermediate responses are surprising: in the positive case, the context was, for example, one in which Angie bought only the boat, thus (26) should have been judged as clearly true, and in the negative case, the same context was paired with (27), which therefore should have been judged as clearly false.